Lunahere/pico8blaseball/readme.txt

             so you already own it if you bought the bundle.

--h          print the above string
+-h          print the launch arguments

 -c          prefer viewing later games when the ingame days of two games overlap when "-s" and "-d" are used.